 When I began attending church, Christmas took on a more important meaning to me and the feeling of it being magical was replaced by a feeling of deep awe that continues to grow.
 I used to think the Christmas story began in the gospels.
-But, I have since come to understand the story didn't began with an angel visiting Mary or with angels singing to shepherds in the fields or the Shekinah Glory in the east--it began in the garden that God had planted for the people into which He had breathed life.
-It began with something so sinister we don't like to include it in the story, but we must because without the bad we can't grasp the loving goodness of God and the significance of His pursuit of usand the Promise He made.
+But, I have since come to understand the story didn't began with an angel visiting Mary or with angels singing to shepherds in the fields or the Shekinah Glory in the east--it began in the garden God had planted for the people into which He had breathed life.
+It began with something so sinister we don't like to include it in the story, but we must because without the bad we can't grasp the loving goodness of God and the significance of His pursuit of us and the Promise He made to us.

-Since that day in the Garden we, who were meant to behold God, fellowship with Him, and reflect His glory have been sinning and forsaking our Creator just as our ancestors did.
+Since that day in the Garden we, who were meant to behold God, fellowship with Him, and reflect His glory have been sinning and forsaking our Creator just as Adam and Eve did.
 As a result, we, too, are shrouded in debilitating shame and hiding from the Creator and each other.
 We may not hide behind leaves and bushes, but we hide behind masks that portray false selves better than we are.
 We hide behind shameful behavior like name calling, addictions, cursing, deception, abandonment, and abuse.
 We hide behind vows of not needing the love, approval, and acceptance of God or other people.
 But the masks, the shameful behavior, and the vows we make--they can't dissolve the shame that flourishes in hiding.

-The solution of our shame resides in persistently pursuing God who transforms shame with the blood of the Promised One.
-The Promised One being His Son.
+The solution of shame resides in persistently pursuing God who transforms shame with the blood of the Promised One.
+The Promised One being Jesus, His Son.
 The Promised One born shamefully to an unwed mother, lived in the shameful region of Nazareth, and shamefully walked with women, shamefully blessed children, shamefully touched lepers, shamefully cast out demons, shamefully forgave adulterers, shamefully supped with sinners, prostitutes, Samaritans, and tax collectors, shamefully confronted religious leaders who were shaming others.
 The Son fulfilled the Promise when He was shamefully sold for the price of a slave, was shamefully arrested, was shamefully insulted by the crowd calling for His death, shamefully flogged, shamefully face-slapped and beard plucked, shamefully stripped and crowned with earth-cursed thorns, shamefully nailed to a cross to die a criminal's death, shamefully faced His Father's wrath, and shamefully placed in a borrowed tomb.

 We often fail to see, He chose to lay down His life, not just as a payment for sin, but because He despised the shame that's tendrils have been suffocating the life out of us.
 I wish we could understand He has never despised us; He has despised the shame with which we've been plagued since the fall.
 And as Diane Langberg so eloquently pointed out in her book, Suffering and the Heart of God, He did not let the shame people and His circumstance heaped upon Him define Him, diminish Him, or destroy His work and His purpose--He looked it fully in the face as His Father turned away so that He could transform our shame into glory.